 It is also pleaded that except the successor states, no other state is required to be made party," it said.

 The Centre expressed similar views and said it was implicit in the reference under the section concerned that the tribunal determines the shares of the successor states of Telangana and the residual state of Andhra Pradesh as a result of reorganisation of the erstwhile undivided Andhra Pradesh "without disturbing project-wise allocations made to other party states".

 In 2010, the tribunal had allotted 666 TMC to Maharashtra and 911 TMC water to Karnataka.

+(REOPENS DEL42) The Maharashtra government in a statement said the order meant that the 666 TMC water allocated to it by the KWDT "remains unaffected".
 "Maharashtra and Karnataka argued before the tribunal that since Andhra Pradesh Reorganisation Act doesn't apply to them, their allocations should continue as directed.
 The tribunal considered the arguments and made it clear that the allocations to Maharashtra and Karnataka would continue," it said.